 2.3 Searching the Medical Literature

-Literature search is done for compiling and writing the introductory section of all quantitative and qualitative journal articles (including review articles) (Siddaway et al, 2019).
-Before searching the literature, research question is assessed in the context of study design, required sources are determined, it is made interesting and significant, literature review is conducted, data is analyzed and research outcome is summarized (Cooper et al., 2018).
+Literature searches are conducted for compiling and writing the introductory section of all quantitative and qualitative journal articles (including review articles) (Siddaway et al., 2019).
+Before searching the literature, the research question is assessed in the context of the study design, required sources are determined, it is verified that it is interesting and significant, the literature review is conducted, the data are analyzed, and the research outcome is summarized (Cooper et al., 2018).

 Research Question Identification

-Identifying a research question, based on PICO model is the first step.
-This helps researchers to generate keywords which can be used for database search at a later stage.
-With PICO, the question is divided into sub-questions and concepts.
-This can lead to either wider or in-depth search (Thompson et al., 2019).
-A preliminary exploratory search is performed with databases like PubMed Clinical queries, Google, Books, DynaMed, UpToDate.
-It should be confirmed whether question or part of the question has not been investigated earlier by any researcher?
+Identifying a research question based on the PICO model is the first step.
+This helps researchers generate keywords that can be used for a database search at a later stage.
+With the PICO model, the question is divided into subquestions and concepts, which can lead to an either wider or more in-depth search (Thompson et al., 2019).
+A preliminary exploratory search is performed with databases such as PubMed Clinical queries, Google, Books, DynaMed, and UpToDate.
+It should be confirmed whether the question or part of the question has not been previously investigated by any researcher.
 The research question should be confirmed based on a preliminary investigation.

-Planning Literature Search
+Planning the Literature Search

-Generally, the available literature on any topic is enormous, therefore careful planning is necessary to search for the most relevant and useful literature and references during literature search.
-Searching past literature not only provides information on a topic, but it also provides an insight into the kind of areas and aspects of the topic investigated by previous researchers.
+Generally, the available literature on any topic is enormous; therefore, careful planning is necessary to search for the most relevant and useful publications and references during a literature search.
+Past literature not only provides information on a particular topic but also provides insights into the types of areas and approaches to the topic taken by previous researchers.
 What are the overstudied and understudied research questions?
-What was the rationale for the study, which methodology proved to be useful, what were the findings applied earlier, Were those strategies beneficial or not?
-What were the drawbacks in the previous methodologies?
-All these questions can be efficiently answered by planning literature search efficiently.
-Planning literature search effectively saves plenty of time and resources.
-It helps to interpret ideas, identify drawbacks and opportunities.
-A systematic and well-structured research may aid in designing a good research question (Grewal et a., 2016).
+What was the rationale for the study?
+Which methodology proved to be useful?
+What were the drawbacks of the previous methodologies?
+What were the findings applied, and were those strategies beneficial?
+All these questions can be efficiently answered by planning an effective literature search, which saves plenty of time and resources.
+It helps to interpret ideas and identify drawbacks and opportunities.
+A systematic and well-structured review of previous research studies may also aid in designing a good research question (Grewal et al., 2016).

-Literature search can be planned by employing the following available research methods.
-These methods can be used efficiently by “database selection”.
-Databases like Medline, Embase, Scopus and Web of Science are used for literature search.
-Search strategy is defined with keywords and index terms.
-High impact reference is identified by finding the most cited reference on the topic.
-It could be either research or a review article on the topic.
-Initiating the search with a high impact reference will be useful in identifying and shortlisting the most cited and relevant literature on the topic.
-It is important to select keywords together with subject headings as it may lead us to novel concepts on the topic.
-Symbols like asterisk (*) are used with search terms to provide additional combinations of the root term.
-Instead of abbreviated words, full forms should be used to give the best search outcome.
+A literature search can be planned by employing the following available research methods, which can be used efficiently by the “database selection.”
+Databases such as Medline, Embase, Scopus, and Web of Science are used to conduct literature searches.
+The search strategy is defined with keywords and index terms.
+High impact references are identified by finding those references that are most cited on the topic.
+Articles may be either research or review articles.
+Initiating the search with a high-impact reference will be useful in identifying and shortlisting the most cited and relevant publications on the topic.
+It is important to select keywords together with subject headings as this may lead us to novel concepts on the topic.
+Symbols such as asterisks (*) are used with search terms to provide additional combinations of the root term.
+Instead of abbreviated words, full forms should be used to achieve the best search outcome.
 Subheadings are used to describe vocabulary terms within the database.
-Headings and subheadings indicate the most significant information of the article.
-Medical Subject Headings (MeSH) used in PubMed provides database of such terminology, known as MeSH terms.
-Boolean language terms like AND, OR, NOT can be used to either include or leave or add a few terms.
-A clear inclusion and exclusion criteria are specified.
-Peculiar features of the articles we expect to be included in the literature search should be specified.
-Following criteria like date of publication, article type, language and study type can be included.
+Headings and subheadings indicate the most significant information from an article.
+Medical Subject Headings (MeSH) used in PubMed provide a database of such terminology, known as MeSH terms.
+Boolean language terms such as AND, OR, and NOT can be used to include, exclude, or add a few terms.
+Clear inclusion and exclusion criteria are specified.
+Any peculiar features of the articles that we expect to be included in the literature search should be specified.
+Criteria such as date of publication, article type, language, and study type can also be included.

-Conducting Literature Search
+Conducting the Literature Search